 This project focuses on the distinctive forms of Jewish learning that can occur when individuals and groups experience the cultural arts.
-Learning in cultural arts contexts is a broad field of inquiry, inclusive of both content transmission (learning new information), as well as learning about self, identity and community.
-Focused on adult learners, this project utilizes ethnographic research methods — including interviews, participant observation and observational fieldwork — to explore how Jews learn about Judaism outside of formal classroom settings and during leisure time.
+Learning in cultural arts contexts is a broad field of inquiry, inclusive of both content transmission (learning new information), as well as affective learning about self, identity and community.
+Focused on adult learners, this project utilizes ethnographic research methods — including interviews, observational and digital fieldwork, audio diaries, and content analysis — to explore how learning about Judaism happens outside of formal classroom settings and during leisure time.

 Related Public Scholarship

 - Jewish Learning Through the Cultural Arts, Tulane University Grant Center for the American Jewish Experience, September 29, 2021.